Degree Plan: Public Health Major

 To earn your bachelor's degree with a Public Health major, you'll complete:

-- Core liberal courses for your bachelor of science or bachelor of arts degree
+- Core liberal arts courses for your bachelor of science or bachelor of arts degree

 - Public Health core courses, including an internship

 - A Public Health concentration: Public Policy and Social Sciences, or Community Health Worker

 - Additional electives, as needed, to gain the total number of credits (130) required for your B.A. or B.S.